Dengtiel/instanews/readme.md

 This guide will walk you through the process of deploying the `InstaNews` project, setting up dependencies, and configuring Nginx with load balancing.

 ---
+# Setting up web servers
+The following steps can be repeated to all webservers that you will need for the application.
+For our case, they are two, so we do it twice in each server.
 ## Step 1: Install Dependencies

 1. **Install Python and its dependencies**